opynfinance/GammaProtocol/docs/contracts-documentation/Whitelist.md

 ### Modifier `onlyFactory()`

-check if the sender is the Otoken Factory module
+check if the sender is the oTokenFactory module

 ### Function `constructor(address _addressBook) public`